 Hank's

-I have my friend Amanda to thank for introducing me to Hank's when we began co-working together.
+My friend Amanda introduced me to Hank's when we began co-working together.
 The minute I arrived, I was enamored with the huge patio and minimalist aesthetic.
-The pastries are delicious (hello brown butter chocolate chip cookie with sea salt), the lunch menu is a good value, and the service is friendly.
+The pastries are delicious (hello, brown butter chocolate chip cookie with sea salt), the lunch menu is a good value, and the service is friendly.
 Oh, and there's coffee—my first cup was the mint cold brew.

 Inside, there's music, but it's not distracting.
 Power strips make it easy to stay plugged in, and the Wi-Fi is sufficient for work.
-In the spring and fall months, you'll find me working from one of the round tables in the shade.
+You'll find me working from one of the round tables in the shade in the spring and fall months.
 Hank's is, without a doubt, one of the best coffee shops in Austin.

 Houndstooth Coffee